ryanl-3/Zenora/updateLog.md

 ### Summary
 - Integrated Google OAuth login using NextAuth and linked it to the local MongoDB user system through Prisma.
 - Brainstormed a schema with RBAC to secure pages and features based on roles (ex: admin, owner, tenant).

-### Changes Made
-- Ensured every authenticated Google user now has a corresponding local database entry with a MongoDB `_id`.